 In the all of the pranayama training I have ever done, this increased oxygen fallacy has been used to explain the relaxation response that comes from deep breathing, and the reason for doing full abdominal or three-part breathing.
 In fact, I am somewhat sad to admit that its what I taught to students myself for many years.
 In the more vigorous pranayama techniques, the exact opposite is happening, we are increasing our levels of CO2.

-This is not to say that pranayama isn’t useful; elongating and slowing the breath has clear benefits and you can find plenty of great research supporting it.
+This is not to say that pranayama isn’t useful; elongating and slowing the breath has clear benefits, particularly relating to vagus nerve stimulation, and you can find plenty of great research supporting it.
 The point I am making is that the teaching, like many others, was just something that was made up by an ordinary person.
-A conjecture at a mechanism of action that was passed off as a truth.
+A conjecture at a mechanism of action that was passed off as absolute truth.

 There are a growing handful of yoga teachers and organizations that are paving the way for a more anatomy-informed yoga practice.
-Leslie Kaminoff, Sadie Nardini and Jill Miller are the first to come to mind after Paul Grilley and Michaelle Edwards.
-Each of these teachers has their own unique take on how to create a safe practice.
-But for every leaf flowing down the anatomically-curious river, there is a stick in the mud who still wants to push you into positions that are going to overstretch the ligaments in your spine.
-I recommend that we all exercize great discrimination when choosing a teacher.
-Don’t be afraid to insult people by asking them about their anatomy background.
-If we are going to inspire a revolution in safe yoga transmission, teachers are going to have to realize that students are demanding more from them.
+Leslie Kaminoff, Jill Miller, Paul Grilley, Michaelle Edwards, Brea Johnson, Jenni Rawlings, Lauren Ohayon, and Linsday McCoy are all paving the way for yoga practices that make more biomechanical sense and cause less harm.
+Each of these teachers has their own unique take on how to create a safe and sustainable practice.
+But for every leaf flowing down the anatomically-oriented river, there is a stick in the mud who still wants to push you into positions that are going to overstretch the ligaments in your spine.

 My own journey into practice has been roundabout, and sometimes my best yoga teachers didn't even teach me "yoga"...
 In my early twenties I was spending a weekend with one of my dearest friends in Topanga Canyon outside of Los Angeles.
 She lived on a gorgeous piece of land with a few other people, and one of those people was Olaf Hartmann.
 Olaf was an interesting guy to me.
 For all I could tell, he lived in what seemed a lot like a cave.
 He had a big open space where he did various movement forms like Chi Gong and cultivated his life force.
 Olaf radiated life.
 I still remember a conversation that I had with him one night in passing because he said something that no one before that moment had ever told me.